Ricketts disagrees with Sasse's vote to proceed with trial against Trump

 "The greater goal is to move on for the good of the country," the governor said.

-Ricketts' response to questioning about Sasse and the impeachment trial came during the governor's news briefing on progress in attacking the COVID-19 virus with new evidence of increased vaccinations and reduced hospitalizations.
+Ricketts' response to questioning about Sasse and the impeachment trial came during the governor's news briefing on progress in attacking the coronavirus.

-Rev. Ralph Lassiter, pastor at the historic Mt.
-Moriah Missionary Baptist Church on North 24th Street in North Omaha, joined the governor to specifically urge people of color who may be reluctant to be vaccinated because of past experimental targeting of Black people, to take the vaccine.

-"I understand the mistrust," he said.
-"But our communities are the hardest-hit and the vaccine is our only line of defense."

-The governor urged older Nebraskans who may develop symptoms to contact their doctor to see if they could receive an available antibody infusion to reduce the possibility that they might need hospitalization.

-Looking ahead, Ricketts told a questioner that he could foresee "a new normal" beginning to emerge in Nebraska "maybe late this summer" when people can "get back together" while still exercising some basic caution.

-During the news conference, the governor also unveiled a new one-stop portal for businesses and business development in Nebraska that can be accessed at nebraska.gov.
+During the news conference, he also unveiled a new one-stop portal for businesses and business development in Nebraska that can be accessed at nebraska.gov.

 'Kids are not just small adults' — Vaccine trials on children underway; experts say they are important part of ending pandemic